Lixvinity/TwitchDropidle/README.md

-to use this you will need to have firefox installed from the web and not the microsoft store and set as defualt browser as chromium browsers have ways to tell twitch if you are actually watching
+to use this you will need to have firefox installed from the web and not the microsoft store and set as defualt browser as chromium browsers have ways to tell twitch if you are actually watching you will also need to have python installed, you can download it at https://www.python.org/download

 this script will auto farm twitch drops for you